gnachman/iterm2-website/source/_includes/3.4/documentation-variables.md

 #### tmux Integration
   * `tmuxClientName` - The name of the tmux session when tmux integration is in use (e.g., `user@localhost`).
+  * `tmuxPaneTitle` - The title of the tmux window pane.
   * `tmuxRole` - Unset if tmux integration is not in use.
 Otherwise, is "gateway" for the session in which `tmux -CC` is running or "client" in tmux integration sessions.
   * `tmuxStatusLeft` - In tmux integration, the value of the left side of the status bar.
   * `tmuxStatusRight` - In tmux integration, the value of the right side of the status bar.